-We will be comparing Cozo running with three different storage engines as introduced in the first section:
+We will be comparing Cozo running with three different storage engines:

 - In-memory engine

 - SQLite engine

 - RocksDB engine

 All queries are run with snapshot isolations in effect: when mixing reads and writes, reads will only see a snapshot of data valid at the start of the transaction, and when writes conflict with each other, at least one of them will fail to commit, in which case we will manually retry the query.
 This is the only consistency level Cozo currently supports: there is no way to opt for a more lax consistency model.